Verify: Is President Trump's immigration ban ‘similar' to Barack Obama's policies?

 The seven countries

-As far the seven countries in Trump’s travel ban, they are in the Visa Waiver Program Improvement and Terrorist Travel Prevention Act of 2015, which Obama initially signed into law in December 2015.
+As for the seven countries in Trump’s travel ban, they are in the Visa Waiver Program Improvement and Terrorist Travel Prevention Act of 2015, which Obama initially signed into law in December 2015.

 Libya, Somalia and Yemen were added in February 2016.